danidomi/cdeps/README.md

-# cdeps
+# cdeps - C Dependencies Manager

 [![GitHub release](https://img.shields.io/github/release/danidomi/cdeps.svg)](https://github.com/danidomi/cdeps/releases)

-# cdeps - C Dependencies Manager

 `cdeps` is a command-line tool for managing C source code dependencies in C projects.
 It provides a set of commands to help you manage and install C dependencies.